Abhinob-Bora/Foster-AI-Inc/README.md

-Project Documentation: React Template Application Overview
+React Template Application
+Overview
-This React application enables users to manage templates, view their details, and interact with them.
-The app includes template selection, an editable form, and the ability to highlight a template when clicked.
-Additionally, clicking outside a template box removes the active highlight.
+This React application enables users to manage, view, and interact with templates.
+It includes functionalities for template selection, editing, and applying active highlights, as well as handling clicks outside of templates to remove the highlight.

+Features
+Create and Edit Templates: Add new templates and modify existing ones.
+Template Selection: Select templates to edit and highlight them.
+Click Outside to Deselect: Remove the highlight from a template when clicking outside of it.
+Local Storage Support: Persist templates in local storage to maintain data across sessions.
 Prerequisites
 Node.js (>= 14.x recommended)
 npm (Node Package Manager)
-Installation Steps
+Installation
 Step 1: Clone the Repository
-First, clone the repository to your local machine using the following command:
+Clone the repository to your local machine:

 bash
 Copy code
 git clone <repository-url>
-Step 2: Navigate to the Project Directory
+Step 2: Navigate to the Project Directory bash
-Change your working directory to the project folder:

-bash
 Copy code
 cd <project-folder>
 Step 3: Install Dependencies
-Install the required npm packages by running:

 bash
 Copy code
 npm install
 Step 4: Set Up Environment Variables
-This project may require an API key for connecting to the GROQ database or other services.
-Create a .env file in the root directory of the project and add the following line:
+Create a .env file in the root of your project and add your GROQ API key:

 bash
 Copy code
 REACT_APP_GROQ_API_KEY=your-groq-api-key-here
-Ensure that the environment variables are accessible throughout your app by using process.env.REACT_APP_GROQ_API_KEY in your code where needed.
+Note: Make sure to replace your-groq-api-key-here with your actual API key.

-Step 5: Start the Development Server
+Step 5: Start the Development Server bash
-Run the development server with the following command:

-bash
 Copy code
 npm start
-This will start the app on http://localhost:3000 by default.
+Your app will be accessible at http://localhost:3000.

 Folder Structure
 lua